EliasRademacher/assignment1/bio.md

 	team mates made a Battleship game using Java in Eclipse.
 That project was fun because I was working on a team.
 Also, we were learning a object oriented programming, which was very interesting.
 	When it comes to computer science, I like working with high level programs using object oriented programming.
 	I don't like C or assembly programming as much.
+I am exited for CS 290.